rpiraces-plain/security-development-muggles/README.md

 - [bandit](https://github.com/PyCQA/bandit): a tool designed to find common security issues in Python code (we are using Python for some demos).

 The action also publishes a [SARIF](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=sarif) file as an artifact, which can be used to integrate with other tools, and inspected for example using [Microsoft SARIF Viewer](https://microsoft.github.io/sarif-web-component/).

+This SARIF report will be also integrated and available in the "Security" tab of the repository, in the "Code scanning alerts" section along with others scan results (if enabled).
+Also, alerts will be present in Microsoft Defender for Cloud in our Azure Subscription.

 ## Others: